TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3_PoodleKFC/doc/project3_desc.md

 The presentation can be technical but need to be accessible to your peer students in our class.

 ##### Platform requirement
-We will reproduce your proposed model solution using `R`.
-This is a technical limitation of this project.
-Your classification model and model assessment must be conducted in `R`.

-If you would like to use a tool such as tensorflow, you would need to include detailed installation steps in your RMarkdown file and use R wrappers.

-You can use any tools for *feature engineering* as you will be processing features for the test images on 3/24.
+You can use any tools for *feature engineering* as you will be processing features for the test images on 11/1.

-+ Your feature processing needs to be reasonably efficient as you will have only 30 minutes to process 1000 new images.
++ Your feature processing needs to be reasonably efficient as you will have only 30 minutes to process 3000 new images.
 + Your feature program should have
 	+ a folder path as an input
-	+ and output a single RData file that contains feature R object as input for your `main.RMD` and `train.R` program.
+	+ and output a single (if you are using R) RData file that contains feature R object as input for your `main.RMD` and `train.R` program.

 ##### Reproducibility requirement